 Aircraft fasteners are the unsung heroes of aviation design.
 In a world where only the very highest quality workmanship will do, these tiny nuts, bolts and screws are some of the toughest, lightest and best performing pieces of micro-engineering on the plant.

 They might not be as exciting as a pair of twin jet engines, but the safety of millions of people each day depend on their correct selection and usage.

 Aircraft (aerospace) vs Commercial grade fasteners

 Although the average commercial grade fasteners used in manufacturing are high-performance pieces of kit in themselves, the two simply don’t compare.

 If we just take aircraft bolts as an example; these are made from corrosion resistant steel and are heat treated to exceed a tensile strength of 125,000 psi.

 History of aviation standards

-The commercial aviation industry really has its roots in the technology developed during WWII, so much of the safety measurements and terminology used was first defined by the US and British military.
+The commercial aviation industry has its roots in the technology developed during WWII, so much of the safety measurements and terminology used was first defined by the US and British military.

-If you want to take a really good look at it we’d recommend watching this great old documentary about it all below.
+If you want to take a really good look at it we’d recommend watching this great video about it here:

 Types of aircraft fasteners in use

 Below we have listed a quick list and summary of the core types of fasteners used in the commercial aviation sector.

 These allow the bolts to be both lighter and stronger than their commercial counterparts.
 They typically have a tensile strength of around 160,000 psi.

 Secondly, because of the vibration caused by flying and the extreme pressures they can be placed under, all aerospace quality nuts have some form of locking device to keep them in place.

 Pretty simply, washers are used normally as you would expect, however like the nuts and bolts listed above they are constructed from stronger more lightweight materials.

 Manufacturers employ a wide range of specialist materials as they need to be resistant to the many environmental factors within our atmosphere.

 Materials used in aircraft fasteners

 Even the tiniest amount of extra weight will have a huge impact on aircraft performance, so aerospace fastener design becomes a combination of engineering and physics with a strict adherence to the highest quality materials, design and manufacturing standards.

 With that in mind we have listed the four most commonly used metals found in fasteners across the aviation industry.

 However, it does have certain limitations such as heat sensitivity to anything upwards of 250 degrees Fahrenheit.

 Some are capable of withstanding temperature extremes from -420 to 1200 degrees Fahrenheit whilst still maintaining a tensile strength of 220,000 psi.

 Sometimes used in place of aluminium for its superior properties, titanium is an incredibly strong lightweight material with similarities to alloys and steel in terms of strength.

 As you can see, the amount of technical expertise and consideration that goes into designing and manufacturing aircraft fasteners is much more detailed and considered than commercial fasteners.

 If you would like to discuss your own aircraft fastener requirements with us in more detail, please do not hesitate to ask.

 If you would like to find out more about some of the specialist services we offer across these sectors, including aviation, defence, oil & gas and space exploration, call us today on +44 (0)208 504 8833 or send us a direct message.

 And hey, if you found this blog useful or informative in any way we would really appreciate it if you returned the favour and shared it on some of your social networks.
-Just hit one of the buttons below!